-Member States notifying asset relief measures must provide the Commission with comprehensive and detailed information on all the elements of relevance for the assessment of the public support measures under the State aid rules as set out in this Communication (1).
-This includes notably the detailed description of the valuation methodology and its intended implementation involving independent third-party expertise (2).
-Commission approval will be granted for a period of 6 months, and conditional on the commitment to present either a restructuring plan or a viability review for each beneficiary institution within 3 months from its accession to the asset relief programme.
+EFTA States notifying asset-relief measures shall provide the Authority with comprehensive and detailed information on all the elements of relevance for the assessment of the public support measures under the State aid rules as set out in this Chapter of the State Aide Guidelines (1).
+This includes in particular the detailed description of the valuation methodology and its intended implementation involving independent third-party expertise (2).
+The Authority's approval will be granted for a period of 6 months, and conditional on the commitment to present either a restructuring plan or a viability review for each beneficiary institution within 3 months from its accession to the asset-relief programme.

-Where a bank is granted aid either as an individual measure or under an approved asset relief scheme, the Member State must provide the Commission, at the latest in the individual notification concerning the restructuring plan or viability review, with detailed information regarding the assets covered and its valuation at the time such individual aid is granted, as well as the certified and validated results of the disclosure of impairments concerning the assets covered by the relief measure (3).
+Where a bank is granted aid either as an individual measure or under an approved asset-relief scheme, the EFTA State shall provide the Authority, at the latest in the individual notification concerning the restructuring plan or viability review, with detailed information regarding the assets covered and its valuation at the time such individual aid is granted, as well as the certified and validated results of the disclosure of impairments concerning the assets covered by the relief measure (3).
 The full review of the bank's activities and balance sheet should be provided as soon as possible to initiate discussions on the appropriate nature and extent of restructuring well in advance of the formal presentation of a restructuring plan with a view to accelerating this process and providing clarity and legal certainty as quickly as possible.

-For banks that have already benefited from other forms of State aid, whether under approved guarantee, asset swaps or recapitalisation schemes or individual measures, any assistance granted under the asset relief scheme must be reported first under existing reporting obligations so that the Commission has a complete picture of multiple State aid measures benefiting an individual aid recipient and can better appreciate the effectiveness of the previous measures and the contribution that the Member State proposes to introduce in a global assessment.
+For banks that have already benefited from other forms of State aid, be it under approved guarantee, asset swaps or recapitalisation schemes or individual measures, any assistance granted under the asset-relief scheme is to be reported first under existing reporting obligations so that the Authority has a complete picture of multiple State aid measures benefitting an individual aid recipient and can better appreciate the effectiveness of the previous measures and the contribution that the EFTA State proposes to introduce in a global assessment.

-The Commission will reassess the aid granted under temporary approval in the light of the adequacy of the proposed restructuring and the remedial measures (4), and will take a view on its compatibility for longer than 6 months through a new decision.
+The Authority will reassess the aid granted under temporary approval in light of the adequacy of the proposed restructuring and the remedial measures (4), and take a view on its compatibility for longer than 6 months through a new decision.

-Member States must also provide a report to the Commission every six months on the functioning of the asset relief programmes and on the development of the banks' restructuring plans.
-Where the Member State is already subject to a reporting requirement for other forms of aid to its banks, such a report must be complemented with the necessary information concerning the asset relief measures and the banks' restructuring plans.
+EFTA States shall also provide a report to the Authority every 6 months on the functioning of the asset-relief programmes and on the development of the banks' restructuring plans.
+Where the EFTA State is already subject to a reporting requirement for other forms of aid to their banks, such a report shall be complemented with the necessary information concerning the asset-relief measures and the banks' restructuring plans.